Nii Otu Nartey

 Nii Otu Nartey is a Ghanaian dental surgeon and a professor of oral pathology at the University of Ghana Dental School.
-He became chief executive officer of Korle-Bu Teaching Hospital in 2009 and served until 2013.
+He became chief administrator of Korle-Bu Teaching Hospital in 2008 and served until 2013.
 Prior to this, he was the first dean of the dental school of the College of Health Sciences of the University of Ghana.

 He is a Fellow of the American Academy of Orthotists and Prosthetists, Member of the Royal College of Dentists of Canada, Fellow of the West African College of Surgeons and a Fellow of the Ghana College of Surgeons.

 Early life

 Nartey was born on 2 December 1952.